 Māori are currently under-represented in governance and leadership roles in New Zealand which has negative impacts for members of these groups and for the governing bodies.
 Participation on boards, committees and professional associations are important leadership opportunities and can enhance networking and skill development.

-Read the extensive listings of New Zealand’s public, private and community boards, committees and organisations under Increasing Equity in Governance on our gender equity webpage.
+Read the extensive listings of New Zealand’s public, private and community boards, committees and organisations under Increasing Equity in Governance.
 Māori staff are encouraged to apply for positions on these boards and committees.